RiverBench/riverbench.github.io/docs/documentation/creating-new-task.md

 !!! note

-    If you have trouble filling in any of the fields, you can leave them blank and ask the maintainer for help.
+    If you have trouble filling in any of the fields, you can leave them blank and ask [a maintainer](maintainers.md) for help.

 !!! question "Does your task require more than just RDF data?
 SPARQL, anyone?"